dartmouth-cs98/hack-a-thing-21f-2-katherinet/README.md

 ## What you built?

-TODO: Short description of what you attempted to build
+TODO: I attempted to build a simple game in Unity3d!

 Include some screenshots.
 [How?](https://help.github.com/articles/about-readmes/#relative-links-and-image-paths-in-readme-files)